Jane Mayer of The New Yorker profiled Vice President Mike Pence in a piece called "The Danger of President Pence."

 According to HRW, its practice has been rejected by every mainstream medical and mental health organization in the country for decades, but “ due to continuing discrimination and societal bias against LGBTQ people, some practitioners continue to conduct conversion therapy.”

-Asked whether or not he thought the American public would allow the current administration to even attempt such a policy, he says he's cautiously pessimistic.
+Asked whether or not he thought the American public would allow the current administration to even attempt such a policy, Weinberg says he's cautiously pessimistic.

 "Of course you like to think you'd be OK and survive and all that sort of stuff," he said.
 "But it could turn out that a huge portion of this country wants us to be converted and wants a straight, heterosexual and I would imagine Christian country"